fujaba/fulib.org/src/main/resources/org/fulib/webapp/static/examples/prototyping/Prototype.md

-Log takes a product from products of storage of stock-man and log creates the content new-content and log writes name of product into id of new-content and log writes new-content into content of log-screen and log creates the Element name-elem and log writes name of product into text of name-elem and log writes name-elem into elements of new-content and log creates the Element items-elem and log writes items of product into text of items-elem and log writes items-elem into elements of new-content and as board of product is not empty, log creates the Element board-elem and log writes id of board of product into text of board-elem and log writes board-elem into elements of new-content.
+Log takes a product from products of storage of stock-man and log creates the content new-content and log writes name of product into id of new-content and log adds new-content to content of log-screen and log creates the Element name-elem and log writes name of product into text of name-elem and log adds name-elem to elements of new-content and log creates the Element items-elem and log writes items of product into text of items-elem and log adds items-elem to elements of new-content and as board of product is not empty, log creates the Element board-elem and log writes id of board of product into text of board-elem and log adds board-elem to elements of new-content.
 Log writes log-screen into content of stock-man.